Frequently Asked Questions

 Do you color correct the flowers after pressing?

-No, we do not.
+No, we do not use powders, dyes, sprays or paints to color correct your flowers.
 Our floral preservation process is completely natural.
 While your flowers are meticulously cared for during pressing, some color change is expected.
 Over time, they will develop a soft, vintage appearance that reflects their natural aging process.

 What add-ons do you offer?

-We offer framed floral monograms which make beautiful gifts allowing you to share and celebrate your preserved florals in a meaningful way.
+We offer framed floral monograms and smaller sized frames, which make beautiful gifts allowing you to share and celebrate your preserved florals in a meaningful way.

 Do you need my entire bouquet?

-Yes, and for frames larger that 16x20 or multiple add-on frames sometimes we need additional flowers such as bridesmaids bouquets.
+Yes, and for frames larger than 16x20 or multiple add-on frames sometimes we need additional flowers such as bridesmaids bouquets or centerpieces.
 The more flowers the better, so that we pick the very best for your finished piece.

 How do I care for my pressed floral art?

 To preserve the beauty of your pressed floral art, we recommend that you keep it out of direct sunlight and away from moisture (such as in bathrooms).
-With proper care, your preserved florals will remain beautiful for many years to come.
+With age your flowers will naturally gently fade and soften in color, but with proper care, your preserved florals will remain beautiful for many, many years to come.

 Are there any bouquets you will not accept?